 I had a foundationless deep frame full of honey put aside in our shed to give to one of our colonies before winter, nicely sealed in plastic so it would keep.
 Then some wasps got in the shed, found a hole in the plastic and obliterated the frame of honey.
 Check it out:

 I’m more of a bee-visitor than a beekeeper these days.
-I only see the bees a couple hours every week or two.
-It’s just not the same as having them close by and being able to watch them every day.
-I have little interest in continuing as a bee-visitor.
-I’m not selling off the hives just yet, but I don’t plan to do anything other than maintain the seven hives I have now.
-To take on anything more than basic maintenance is beyond my means for the time being, and it’s not much fun if I can’t hang out with the bees.
 The most fun I had this past summer was when I made a 4-frame extractor with a friend of mine.
 I’m not posting the plans for it because it’s a prototype and the design has some minor flaws that need to be corrected first.
-But it works beautifully, easily well worth the $120 I spent on it.
+But it works and is easily worth the $120 I spent on it.
 Here’s a demo video of its maiden voyage: